-I am the Associate Program Officer of the African American Cultural Heritage Action Fund, the National Trust's multi-year, $25 million dollar initiative to identify, elevate and support the voices, stories and places of African American activism, achievement, and community.
+I am the Program Officer of the African American Cultural Heritage Action Fund, the National Trust's multi-year, $25 million dollar initiative to identify, elevate and support the voices, stories and places of African American activism, achievement, and community.

 I was the 2014 National Trust Colodny Scholar and wrote my Master's thesis on “Ethnic Minority Heritage Values and U.S. Historic Preservation Significance Policy."
 I hold a BA from The George Washington University in History and Journalism and a MA from Goucher College in Historic Preservation.
 I was a Researcher for the White House Historical Association, where I served on the National Trust’s Diversity and Inclusion Group representing Decatur House.
 I have also helped the Greenbelt Museum and Historic House in Greenbelt, Maryland field inquiries and manage their website and social media.
 A DC native, I also serve on the Landmarks Committee of the DC Preservation League.
-I love to talk to the public about African American history, preservation, and underrepresented cultural groups.
+I love to talk to the public about African American history, preservation, and marginalized cultural groups.

 Preservation Leadership Forum Articles: